 Here you can see what the brace looks like in place.

-This was a quick and easy project and I’ll be able to use it for years for shows.
+This DIY Folding Display was a quick and easy project that I’ll be able to use it for years to come for craft shows and vintage markets.

 With the addition of a rug in front of the wall, I could also use this for photographing furniture makeover projects.